FuckingNode/fuckingnode.github.io/docs/about/why.md

 FuckingNode is a thing because it fixes all of the issues mentioned above.

-> Bored of manually updating dependencies, linting code, prettifying code, committing all of these, or removing built output / artifacts?
+### Bored of manually updating dependencies, linting code, or prettifying code?

+### Bored of committing all of that?

+### Bored of removing built output / artifacts?

-- [X] `fuckingnode clean -- -- -l -p -c -d -u`
+- [X] `fuckingnode clean -- -- --lint --pretty --commit --destroy --update`
   - Shorthand: `fkclean -- -- -l -p -c -d -u`
-  - Assuming [flagless features](../manual/fknode-yaml.md#flagless) are enabled, it can simply be `fkclean`
+  - Assuming [flagless features](../manual/fknode-yaml.md#flagless) are enabled, it can be shortened to just `fkclean`

-> Bored of finding and pasting or writing your own `tsconfig.json`?
+### Bored of finding and pasting or writing your own `tsconfig.json`?

 - [X] `fuckingnode setup <path> ts-strictest`
   - `<path>` is the path to the project, or `--self` to use the CWD.
   - `ts-strictest` is an example, there are more setups available.
 Run `fuckingnode setup` with no args to see them all.

-> Bored of manually cloning, installing, and launching?
+### Bored of manually cloning, installing, and launching?

 - [X] `fuckingnode kickstart <git-url> [path] [manager]`
   - Shorthand: `fkstart <git-url> [path] [manager]`
   - `[path]` is optional and specifies a custom path to clone to.
-  - `[manager]` is optional and specifies the package manager to use for the installation.
-If none, the one from the cloned repo is used (if any).
+  - `[manager]` is optional and overrides the package manager to use for this project.

-> Bored of manually writing a deprecation notice?
+### Bored of manually writing a deprecation notice?

 - [X] `fuckingnode surrender <path> [message] [alternatives] [learn-more]`
   - `<path>` is the path to the project, or `--self` to use the CWD.